ePages-de/epages-devportal/_posts/2019/2019-05-28-how-to-improve-your-components-with-react-hooks.md

 On top of improving the readability of our `UserProfile` even further, we can now reuse our logic in any component we want. 🎉

-Even though we haven't been rewriting all our apps with hooks here at ePages, we have already found great value in using them for our refactors, and new components.
+Even though we haven't been rewriting all our apps with Hooks here at ePages, we have already found great value in using them for our refactors, and new components.
 We are hooked, are you?